praneetsharma/ClearMessagesBot-Discord/README.md

 # About ClearMessagesBot
 The bot clears/deletes all the messages on a particular channel.
 The command for that is *`!clearMessages`*.

+### TODO
+1. Auto-delete messages as soon as they are some time units old.
+For example - delete messages which are 24 hours old.

 ## Installation

 * Node.js 6.0.0 or newer version is required.